vikramj74/phttp/README.md

 Phttp::postJson($url, $jsonArr, $headers);
 ```
 ### Parameters :
-- URL (string) : The URL at which a POST request should be issued.
+- URL (string) : The URL for which a POST request should be issued.
 - Request body (string) : The body of the request as a string.
 - Request headers (array) : An array of headers to be added to the request.